-Even during our country's worst economic downturn, some folks still knew how to make a buck—many bucks, in fact.
+Even during the worst economic downturn in modern American history, some folks still managed to make a buck—many bucks, in fact.
 Here are 9 people who earned a fortune during the Great Depression.

 1. Babe Ruth